Dating and relationship counseling for singles in Manhattan (NYC)

 I help professionals from different walks of life find greater balance in their love life.

-By helping you be discerning and selective of whom you choose to spend your time with, and whom to move one from, you can create space in your life to attract someone who is a better fit for you, and with whom you have a stronger connection.
+By helping you be discerning of whom you spend your time with, and whom to move on from, I’ll help you create space in your life to attract someone who is a better fit for you, and with whom you have a stronger connection.

 I also work with you to improve your communication, and understand what gets in the way of expressing your needs and wants clearly.

-This may involve learning skills for practicing better judgement, setting clearer boundaries, and communicating more effectively.
-But it also involves talking about painful relationships and experiences from your past that make dating and relationships difficult today.
+We’ll also talk about past relationships and experiences that make dating difficult today.
 Processing those experiences can help you let go and move on to pursue new and healthier relationships.

-If you're in Manhattan (NYC) and want to level up your love life, book an appointment below to get started today.
+If you're in Manhattan (NYC) and want to level up your love life, I’d love to hear from you.
+Reach out below to get started today.